playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <p *makePiglatin="'This is a string'; casing 'UPPER'; let msg; let ogMsg = original">
 ```

-While this might seem very strange (especially because most fully-scoped languages have very rigid syntax), there's a lot of advantages and syntactical niceness as a result of this flexability.
+While this might seem very strange (especially because most fully-scoped languages have very rigid syntax), there's a lot of advantages and syntactical niceness as a result of this flexibility.

 ##### Always Be Willing To Take Input

-While the syntax is flexable, it's not unbreakable. *If you're expecting to pass an input to the directive, you must have the first thing in the syntax be the input value*.
+While the syntax is flexible, it's not unbreakable. *If you're expecting to pass an input to the directive, you must have the first thing in the syntax be the input value*.
 For example:

 ```html
 <p *makePiglatin="casing 'UPPER'; 'This is a string'; let msg; let ogMsg = original">